minoshim/qasMHD/README.md

 - `libqasmhd.a` is the library generated from `common/`.

 `common/mhd_class.hpp` and `mpi/mympi_class.hpp` define the base class of the MHD simulation and MPI parallelization.<br>
-Users are recommended to read them (without editting) to know member variables defined there.
+Users are recommended to read them (without editting) to know member variables used for.

 For information about `1D/`, `2D/`, and `3D/` problems, see `README` in each directory.